 Each year a Colt Research Day is held to which current students, and occasionally former students, are invited to give a presentation of their work and outline their plans for the future.
 This gives them the chance to meet the other students and some of the Trustees and present their work to a friendly and supportive audience, which will include a small number of invited guests with a particular interest in the world of occupational health research.

-The next meeting will be held in January 2018, and if anyone would like further information or an invitation to attend, please contact Jackie Douglas at The Colt Foundation.
+If anyone would like further information or an invitation to attend, please contact Jackie Douglas at The Colt Foundation.

 Workplace Health is an annual two-day seminar from The At Work Partnership in association with the journal Occupational Health [at Work], providing an in-depth clinical and management update on some of the major issues in occupational health today.
 It is an excellent forum for discussion on a wide range of occupational health concerns.
 The 2017 seminar will include a Colt Foundation keynote lecture from Professor Dame Carol Black, and a second Colt Foundation keynote lecture from Professor Diana Kloss.
 The seminar will take place at the Chesford Grange Hotel in Warwickshire and further details can be obtained from Janie Acton at email@example.com.